Index

 ---|

-The sea in Vancouver and along the coast of British Columbia is always cold, as you can see in the following table.
+The sea in Vancouver and along the coast of British Columbia is always cold.

 Vancouver - Sea temperatureMonth | Celsius (°C) | Fahrenheit (°F) |